What is ear pinning surgery?

 - Removing small pieces of cartilage if necessary

 - Scoring and stitching the remaining structure into the desired shape and position.

-For more information search for ‘ear correction surgery’ on the NHS Choices website.
+- For more information search for ‘ear correction surgery’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG